We have been hearing for years how bad fat is for us. We even become obsessed with low fat produce and cutting fats out of our diets.

 How to eat good saturated fats and avoid bad?

-As a verdict to healthy fats, you simply need to do your shop wisely, buy healthy fats, look at the labels and avoid pre-cooked meals or takeaway food that can contain a lot of harmful trans fats.
+As a verdict to healthy fats, you simply need to do your shop wisely, buy healthy fats (organic coconut oil for low temperature cooking, organic olive oil for dips and dressings), look at the labels and avoid pre-cooked meals or takeaway food that can contain a lot of harmful trans fats.
 You will feel better with real food, full of goodness including good fats!

 Here is a bottle of absolutely amazing olive oil that I use for dips and dressings, it has been gently extracted from olives harvested from 100 years old trees just outside of Valencia and grown organically.